devops-education/Teaching-Methods-in-DevOps-Education/README.md

 ### [Tutorial](https://github.com/devops-education/Challenges-in-Devops-Education/issues?q=is%3Aissue+is%3Aopen+label%3Acurriculum+label%3Achallenge-existed+)

 ```
-Definition: A video or documentation with the purpose of to introduce the more general reader to the theoretical or technical concepts as well as configurations steps.
-[Lokkila et al. "Redesigning Introductory Computer Science Courses to Use Tutorial-Based Learning" (2016)]
+Definition: A video or documentation with the purpose of to introduce the more
+general reader to the theoretical or technical concepts as well as onfigurations
+steps.
+[Lokkila et al. "Redesigning Introductory Computer Science Courses to Use
+Tutorial-Based Learning" (2016)]
 ```
 - [Outdated tutorial material due to the new version of the tool used during the course.](https://github.com/devops-education/Teaching-Methods-in-Devops-Education/issues/)